bellatl/bell-portfolio/data/blog/how-to-set-up-google-analytics-on-a-nextjs-website.md

 ---
-tags: ["Next.js", "Analytics"]
+tags: ['Next.js', 'Analytics']

 draft: false

 title: How to add Google Analytics 4 to a Next.js website
 summary: A comprehensive guide on setting up Google Analytics 4 (GA4) on a Next.js website.
 Track your site's performance, demographics, and boost optimization.
 date: 2022-05-14
-images: ["/thumbnails/how-to-set-up-google-analytics-on-a-nextjs-website.png"]
+images: ['/thumbnails/how-to-set-up-google-analytics-on-a-nextjs-website.png']
 ---

 ## Introduction